Circular (Yet Sound) Proofs: Circular Resolution

 In contrast, we show that these formulas have Circular Resolution refutations of polynomial length and, simultaneously, constant width.

-\begin{theorem} For every bipartite graph $G$ of maximum degree $d$ with bipartition $(U,V)$ such that $|U|>|V|$, there is a Circular Resolution refutation of $G$-PHP of length polynomial in $|U|+|V|$ and width $d$.
-In particular, PHP$^{n+1}_n$ has a Circular Resolution refutation of polynomial length. \end{theorem} \begin{proof} We are going to build the refutation in pieces.
-Concretely, for every $u \in U$ and $v \in V$, we describe a Circular Resolution proofs $\Pi_{u\rightarrow}$ and $\Pi_{\rightarrow v}$, with their associated flow assignments.
-These proofs will have width bounded by $\deg_G(u)$ and $\deg_G(v)$, respectively, and size polynomial in $\deg_G(u)$ and $\deg_G(v)$, respectively.
-Moreover, the following properties will be ensured: \begin{enumerate} \itemsep=0pt \item The proof-graph of $\Pi_{u\rightarrow}$ contains a formula-vertex labelled by the empty clause $\emptyclause$ with balance $+1$ and a formula-vertex labelled $\overline{X_{u,v}}$ with balance $-1$ for every $v \in N_G(u)$; any other formula-vertex that has negative balance is labelled by a clause of $G$-PHP. \item The proof-graph $\Pi_{\rightarrow v}$ contains a formula-vertex labelled by the empty clause $\emptyclause$ with balance $-1$ and a formula-vertex labelled by $\overline{X_{u,v}}$ with balance $+1$ for every $u \in N_G(v)$; any other formula-vertex that has negative balance is labelled by a clause of $G$-PHP. \end{enumerate} By patching these pieces together through the formula-vertices that have the same label we get a proof in which all the formula-vertices that have negative balance are clauses of $G$-PHP, and the empty clause $\emptyclause$ has balance $|U|-|V| > 0$.
-This is indeed a Circular Resolution refutation of $G$-PHP.
+\begin{theorem} For every bipartite graph~$G$ of maximum degree~$d$ with bipartition~$(U,V)$ such that~$|U|>|V|$, there is a Circular Resolution refutation of~$G$-$\PHP$ of length polynomial in~$|U|+|V|$ and width~$d$. \end{theorem} \begin{proof} We build the graph of the refutation in parts.
+Concretely, for every~$u \in U$ and~$v \in V$, we describe two Circular Resolution proofs~$\Pi_{u\rightarrow}$ and~$\Pi_{\rightarrow v}$, with their associated flow assignments.
+These proofs will have width bounded by~$\deg_G(u)$ and~$\deg_G(v)$, respectively, and size polynomial in~$\deg_G(u)$ and~$\deg_G(v)$, respectively.
+Moreover, the following properties will be ensured: \begin{enumerate} \itemsep=0pt \item The proof-graph of~$\Pi_{u\rightarrow}$ contains a formula-vertex labelled by the empty clause~$\emptyclause$ with balance~$+1$ and a formula-vertex labelled~$\overline{X_{u,v}}$ with balance~$-1$ for every~$v \in N_G(u)$; any other formula-vertex that has negative balance is labelled by a clause of~$G$-$\PHP$. \item The proof-graph~$\Pi_{\rightarrow v}$ contains a formula-vertex labelled by the empty clause~$\emptyclause$ with balance~$-1$ and a formula-vertex labelled by~$\overline{X_{u,v}}$ with balance~$+1$ for every~$u \in N_G(v)$; any other formula-vertex that has negative balance is labelled by a clause of~$G$-$\PHP$. \end{enumerate} By merging~$n$ of the~$n+1$ many formula-vertices labelled by the empty clause in proofs of the form~$\Pi_{u \rightarrow}$ with the~$n$ many formula-vertices labelled by the empty clause in proofs of the form~$\Pi_{\rightarrow v}$ we get a proof in which all the formula-vertices that have negative balance are clauses of~$G$-$\PHP$, and the empty clause~$\emptyclause$ has positive balance.
+This is indeed a Circular Resolution refutation of~$G$-$\PHP$.
+See Figure~\ref{fig:proofofphp43} for a diagram of the proof for~$\PHP^4_3$.